Why are people protesting in Los Angeles? Here are key events leading up to President Trump's crackdown

 ICE officials confirmed that four federal search warrants were served at three locations in downtown Los Angeles on Friday.
 The Associated Press reports that agents arrested immigrants in L.A.'s fashion district, as well as in a Home Depot parking lot and at other locations on Friday.
 The operations are wider in scope than previous ICE actions, and represent a shift from the agency's targeted enforcement operations.

 "How did we get from gang members to Home Depot?"
-Los Angeles Mayor Karen Bass asked "CBS Evening News" anchor Maurice DuBois on Monday.
+Los Angeles Mayor Karen Bass asked "CBS Evening News" co-anchor Maurice DuBois on Monday.

 The Friday arrests appeared to be the catalyst for the protests, Montoya-Galvez said.
 The demonstrations started in downtown L.A. on Friday, then spread to Paramount and Compton on Saturday.